 Thomas W Wilson, of York and then of Bradford; a pharmacist

-And a group William Alexander knew OF, but through their writings; it’s not clear to me whether he had any personal connection with them, even by letter:
+And finally, a group of men that William Alexander knew OF, but probably only through their writings; it’s not clear to me whether he had any personal connection with them, even by letter:

 Edward Bulwer-Lytton, author of the ‘occult’ novel Zanoni